Parent guide · Cost

 Track record

-Tutors with measurable outcomes (most students reaching grade 8/9 at GCSE; high A*/A rate at A-level; consistent grammar / private school placements at 11+) charge what the market will pay.
-This is most visible at the top end — a 1:1 Oxbridge-Maths-track Further Maths tutor commanding £150/hr is doing so because their results justify it to the parents who pay.
+Tutors with measurable outcomes (most students reaching grade 8 or 9 at GCSE; high A*/A rate at A-level; consistent grammar and private school placements at 11+) charge what the market will pay.
+This is most visible at the top end: a 1:1 Oxbridge-Maths-track Further Maths tutor commanding £150/hr is doing so because their results justify it to the parents who pay.

 Format

-In-person tutoring carries a small premium over online (typically 10-20%) reflecting travel time / cost.
-Group tutoring (2-4 students) carries a 30-50% per-student discount vs equivalent 1:1.
+In-person tutoring carries a small premium over online (typically 10-20%) reflecting travel time and cost.
+Group tutoring (2-4 students) carries a 30-50% per-student discount versus equivalent 1:1.

 Where platform fees fit in